Franjo Tuđman: Horrors of War

 In 1989 Tuđman published Bespuća povijesne zbiljnosti (Literal English translation:Wastelands of historical reality) which was published in English in 1996 as Horrors of War: Historical Reality and Philosophy.
 The book questioned the different claimed numbers of victims killed during World War II in Yugoslavia, particularly regarding the Jasenovac concentration camp, something Tuđman had previously done in an earlier work published in 1982.
-The Yugoslav government’s estimates put the number of Jasenovac victims between 600,000–700,000 while some Serbian historians even suggested up to one million victims; both sets of numbers which were exaggerated.
+The Yugoslav government's estimates put the number of Jasenovac victims between 600,000 and 700,000 while some Serbian historians even suggested up to one million victims; both sets of numbers which were exaggerated.
 Tuđman felt that Jasenovac was being used to impose a collective guilt on Croats and to prove "the genocidal nature" of Croatian nationalism.

 The last serious research of victim numbers before the Yugoslav wars was conducted by Croatian economist Vladimir Žerjavić and Serbian researcher Bogoljub Kočović.
 Both Žerjavić and Kočović arrived at a figure of 83,000 deaths in Jasenovac, each using different statistical methods.
 59,589 victims (of all nationalities) were identified by name in a Yugoslav name list that was made in 1964.
 In his book Tuđman had estimated, relying on some earlier investigations, that the total number of victims in the Jasenovac camp (Serbs, Jews, Gypsies, Croats, and others) was somewhere between 30,000 and 40,000.
 He listed the victims as "Gypsies, Jews and Serbs, and even Croatians", reversing the conventional order of deaths to imply that more Gypsies and Jews were killed than Serbs.
 Tuđman emphasized that the camp was organised as a "work camp".
 He estimated that a total of 50,000 were killed in all Ustashe camps throughout the NDH.
 While he rightfully challenged the inflated numbers, he wound up downplaying Ustaše crimes by providing figures that were too low.